All Episodes

 It's from William Kucharski.

-And I don't know where uh always in Colorado.
+And I don't know, always in Colorado.

-My father-in-law has had Alzheimer's for years now.
+Dear Rush, my father-in-law has had Alzheimer's for years now.

-He's still somewhat coherent, but has lost control of many of his bodily functions, and he l no longer knows who his daughters are.
+He's still somewhat coherent, but has lost control of many of his bodily functions, and he no longer knows who his daughters are.

 However, he was a big fan of yours for over a decade before he was diagnosed with Alzheimer's.

-And last week, when Fox News reported your new contract deal, he suddenly blurted out, Well, good for Rush.
+And last week, when Fox News reported your new contract deal, he suddenly blurted out, well, good for Rush.

-My mother-in-law, his primary caretaker, thought it was great, and let her know that her husband was still somewhere in there.
+My mother-in-law, his primary caretaker, thought it was great and let her know that her husband was still somewhere in there.

-The human mind truly works in amazing ways, and I thought you'd enjoy knowing that deep in there you're still as important to him as you are to all of us.
+The human mind truly works in amazing ways, and I thought you'd enjoy knowing that deep in there, you're still as important to him as you are to all of us.

-I'm I'm it's at twelve thirty in the morning.
+It's at 12:30 in the morning.

-I'm in my office, I'm reading emails.
+I'm reading emails.

-And you have to know, folks, that I I don't, you know, for all the bravado and stuff, I don't view myself as any different than any of you.
+And you have to know, folks, that I don't, you know, for all the bravado and stuff, I don't view myself as any different than any of you.

 We're all in this together.